 The left and right buttons have one of the lightest clicks without being too light to be pressed accidentally.
 All the other buttons are well positioned and accessible with a sharp click.
 The scroll wheel has satisfying scroll steps and gives a balanced high-quality feel.

-Razer Synapse is one of the most laid out and easy to use software which allows you to customize various aspects of your mouse.
-It allows custom mapping of buttons and multiple profile setting.
+Razer Synapse is one of the most laid out and easy-to-use software which allows you to customize various aspects of your mouse.
+It allows custom mapping of buttons and multiple profiles settings.
 The mouse has onboard memory which allows storage of up to 4 different profile settings.

-Razer mouse are known for their excellent RGB lighting.
+Razer mouse is known for its excellent RGB lighting.
 Continuing the trend the mouse has got chroma lighting with various inbuilt lighting modes which can be customized through the synapse software.

 3. SteelSeries Sensei 310 – Symmetrical mouse